The Netdata web server runs as

 Both files must be readable by the

 netdata user.
 If either of these files do not exist or are unreadable, Netdata will fall back to HTTP.
 For a parent-child connection, only the parent needs these settings.

-For test purposes, you can generate self-signed certificates with the following command:
+For test purposes, generate self-signed certificates with the following command:

 If you use 4096 bits for your key and the certificate, Netdata will need more CPU to process the communication.

 rsa4096can be up to 4 times slower than

 rsa2048, so we recommend using 2048 bits.
 Verify the difference by running:openssl speed rsa2048 rsa4096